Ilade-s/xls_Manager/README.md

     - matplotlib (graphics)
     - panda (DataFrame : for graphic data)
     - numpy (Calculations : graphics)
+    - xlwt (xls file editing)
-    (- sys : Error messages -included by default in python-) FUNCTIONS : (may be changed someday by english names (cf. issue)
+FUNCTIONS : (may be changed someday by english names (cf. issue)
 ----------
-    - MultiBar Chart : Using a key column, will create a bar chart with several columns of data
+    - DiagrammeMultiBarres : Using a key column, will create a bar chart with several columns of data
-    - MultiCircleChart : Using one or more columns of data, will compare them in one or more pie charts (one for each column of data)
+    - DiagrammeMultiCirculaire : Using one or more columns of data, will compare them in one or more pie charts (one for each column of data)

-(Translated with Deepl)